German police raid 'Islamists' suspected of planning attack | DW | 14.01.2020

 Authorities carried out raids across the country in search of suspects who were believed to be plotting an attack.
 Prosecutors in Berlin said the targets were "Chechen suspects from the Islamist scene."

-Police carried out raids at properties across four German states on Tuesday morning, targeting suspected Islamists who were believed to be plotting an attack.
+Police carried out raids at properties across four German states on Tuesday morning, targeting suspected Islamists who were believed to be "planning a serious violent act endangering the state."

 "The searches are still ongoing and concern suspects of Chechen origin from the Islamist scene," Berlin prosecutors said on Twitter.